 In early September we went back to Jacumba Hot Springs, CA to build our second section of Trump’s Wall which we call American Vetting Wall.
 We were baffled to see that our first section of Trump Wall had completely disappeared without a trace.
 (See the original image below).
 We used cinder blocks, old ladders and rope to critique Trump’s fantastical idea that he’d deport 11 million Mexicans and then “let the good ones back in.”
-Hanging from the top ladder are makeshift booties made from scraps of Mexican blankets and twine that we found in the shrubs near the existing fence.
-The U. S. Border Patrol rakes a 40 foot wide smooth strip of dirt along the fence so as to track the footprints of those who jump the fence from Mexico.
+(On the side facing Mexico the text art reads, “Are you nice?
+Si or no.”) Hanging from the top ladder are makeshift booties made from scraps of Mexican blankets and twine that we found in the shrubs near the existing fence.
+The U. S. Border Patrol rakes a 40 foot wide smooth strip of dirt along the fence with old tires – to track the footprints of those who jump the fence from Mexico.
 The booties minimize the footprints and tracks made by the shoes of those hopping the fence.
 We liked finding booties in the landscape.
 They are colorful relics of the desire, determination and industriousness of those who risk it all to enter the U.S. in search of a better life.

 In July we had built the first section of Trump’s wall (image above) on the U.S./Mexico border in Jacumba, CA and sent the bill to the President of Mexico.
 The artwork referenced what would happen to the U.S. agricultural, flower and service industries it Trump deported 11 million Mexicans.
 Read the full story in The New York Times.